Google offers New Yorker training for technology careers | ExBulletin

 Google offers New Yorker training for technology careers

-New York-Free technical training courses for New Yorkers are offered by Google for those interested in technology, without the need for a degree or experience.
+New York (WROC) Google offers a free technical training course for New Yorkers for those with a technical interest.
+No degree or experience required.

 The four career areas that Gevelber mentions are: